bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 number, but those are mapped to an integer.
 There are also four predefined routing tables,

-1. `CAMPAT`
-2. `DEFAULT`
-3. `MAIN`
-4. `LOCAL`

-#### COMPAT

-This routing table is for background compatibility with older versions of Linux (XXX - I am making this up and need to verify that it is true)
+1. `CAMPAT`: This routing table is for background compatibility with older versions of Linux (XXX - I am making this up and need to verify that it is true)

-#### DEFAULT

-The `DEFAULT` routing table is used when no other tables are applicable for a packet.
+2. `DEFAULT`: The `DEFAULT` routing table is used when no other tables are applicable for a packet.

-#### MAIN

-The `MAIN` routing tables is used for XXX.
+3. `MAIN`: The `MAIN` routing tables is used for XXX.

-#### LOCAL

-The `LOCAL` routing table is used for packets generated and received by the local processes.
+4. `LOCAL`: The `LOCAL` routing table is used for packets generated and received by the local processes.

+When multiple tables are supported, a user or program can define them using either the `iproute2` tool or talking with `netlink` directly.
+These are represented in the kernel by the `fib_table` data structure.

 ## Forward Information Base (FIB) Data Structure

-The Forwarwd Information base (FIB) is the name of the routing data structure used to represent routing rules.
+The Forwarwd Information base (FIB) is the name of the routing data structure used to represent routes.

 ```c
 struct fib_table {